Celebrate Human Achievement Day!

 Advances in technology and productive processes are the most obvious examples of such achievements.
 Such advances over the past two centuries and, indeed, the past few decades have unleashed economic productivity and created wealth that has replaced the grueling poverty and short, often miserable lives that plagued the vast majority of humans throughout history with prosperity and health for billions.

-What are the goals and benefits of Human Achievement Day?
+What, then, are the specific goals and benefits of Human Achievement Day?

 First, a Human Achievement Day would raise consciousness about the incredible world in which we live—a world we often take for granted—and how it came about.

-Imagine students giving class reports on the origins of the equipment in their classrooms.
+Imagine students giving class reports on the Steve Jobs holding an first iPhoneorigins of the equipment in their classrooms.
 How did personal computers and laptops, which didn’t exist 50 years ago, come into their hands?
-How is it that smartphones, which didn’t exist before 2007, are owned by 87 percent of American adults?
+How is it that smartphones, which didn’t exist before 2007, are owned by nearly 90 percent of American adults?

 On a really hot day, tell students or your friends and neighbors this story: In 1906, a publishing company found temperature variations in its facility caused printing equipment to expand or contract subtly, making it difficult to keep the machines properly aligned for the multistage color printing process.